Types of Degrees Applied Economics Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Applied Economics.
-About 9.6% of those with this major are international students.
+Students from other countries are interested in Applied Economics, too.
+About 10.0% of those with this major are international students.

 How Much Do Applied Economics Majors Make?